Lewis Milestone: The Purple Heart (1944)

-The Purple Heart (1944), which is set in the Pacific War, is about captured American airmen who are prosecuted by Imperial Japan with violating the Geneva Conventions by participating in the July 18, 1942, Doolittle Raid over Japan by B-25 bombers.
+The Purple Heart, which is set in the Pacific War, is about captured American airmen who are prosecuted by Imperial Japan for violating the Geneva Conventions by participating in the July 18, 1942, Doolittle Raid over Japan by B-25 bombers.

 The film is based on a real-life incident.
-Milestone's technical skill in presenting the airmen's ordeal was potent propaganda but it risked rationalizing the US bombing and anti-Japanese jingoism.
-The Purple Heart award which the captured men are ultimately bestowed is earned through wounds inflicted by torture to extract military secrets and not through combat.
+Milestone's technical skill in presenting the airmen's ordeal was potent propaganda, but it risked rationalizing the US bombing and anti-Japanese jingoism.
+The Purple Heart award, which the captured men are ultimately bestowed, is earned through wounds inflicted by torture to extract military secrets and not through combat.
 According to Millichap (1981), it is a cinematically superior war film; Milestone said of his commitment to supply propaganda for the American war effort: "We didn't hesitate to make this kind of film during the war".

 Guest in the House (1944)

 Milestone's next project, the United Artists production Guest in the House, is a psychological thriller in the style of Alfred Hitchcock.
 Milestone was removed from the project when he underwent an emergency appendectomy during filming.
-Milestone contributed some scenes but John Brahm was credited with directing the film, which prepared Anne Baxter for her starring role in Joseph L. Mankiewicz's 1950 feature All About Eve.
+Milestone contributed some scenes, but John Brahm was credited with directing the film, which prepared Anne Baxter for her starring role in Joseph L. Mankiewicz's 1950 feature All About Eve.

 A Walk in the Sun (1945)

-Milestone's second collaboration with screenwriter Robert Rossen A Walk in the Sun (1945) is based on Harry Joe Brown's 1944 eponymous novel.
+Milestone's second collaboration with screenwriter Robert Rossen, A Walk in the Sun, is based on Harry Joe Brown's 1944 eponymous novel.
 Milestone invested $30,000 of his own savings, a measure of his enthusiasm for the novel and its cinematic potential.
-A Walk in the Sun takes place during the 1943 Allied invasion of Italy; a platoon of American soldiers are tasked with advancing inland 6 miles from Salerno to take a German-held bridge and farmhouse.
-Milestone's perspective on war as depicted in A Walk in the Sun differs with that of All Quiet on the Western Front, a moving indictment of war.
+A Walk in the Sun takes place during the 1943 Allied invasion of Italy; a platoon of American soldiers is tasked with advancing inland 6 miles from Salerno to take a German-held bridge and farmhouse.
+Milestone's perspective on war, as depicted in A Walk in the Sun, differs from that of All Quiet on the Western Front, a moving indictment of war.
 According to biographer Joseph Millichap:

 All Quiet on the Western Front, both the novel and the film, used the microcosm of one platoon to make a major thematic statement about the macrocosm of war.
 A Walk in the Suns thematic statement is muted by the demands of propaganda and the studio system in the film.

 According to Millichap (1981), despite these limitations, Milestone avoided the "set hero and mock heroics" typical of Hollywood war movies, allowing for a measure of genuine realism reminiscent of his 1930 masterwork [All Quiet on the Western Front].
 Milestone's trademark handling of tracking shots is evident in the action scenes.